Sport in Mexico: Volleyball and Beach volleyball

-Climbing

-Elsa Ávila was the first Latin American woman to reach the Mount Everest summit in 1999, but she has also been the first to accomplish several other climbs.
-She specializes in big wall climbs and was the first Latin American woman to climb El Capitán in Yosemite, the Rockies, the Alps, the Andes, the Himalayas, Patagonia and Baffin Island in the Arctic Circle.

-Skiing

-Rodolfo Dickson was the first Mexican alpine skier representing Mexico to win an international ski race, winning in Super-G in January 2015.

 Sports leagues in Mexico

 Major sports leagues

 The following table shows the professional sports leagues in Mexico and that have a national TV contract that pays rights fees.

 Association Football and Baseball teams by City/Metro Area

 Association Football and Baseball are the two most popular team sports in Mexico.
 Liga MX is the most important and highest level league (Football).
 Mexico has two Baseball leagues (winter and summer) which, historically, have been comparable to Triple-A in the U.S.; Liga Mexicana del Pacífico (winter) and Liga Mexicana de Beisbol (summer).
 Liga de Expansión MX (formerly Ascenso MX) is Mexico's second division in Football.
-The following table shows the teams of these leagues and the cites/metro areas they're based in.
+The following table shows the teams of these leagues and the cities/metro areas they're based in.